comed-ian/CTF-Writeups/RITSEC-2021/README.md

 # RITSEC 2021 Reversing / Binary Exploitation Challenge Write-ups
 The following write-up includes three challenges from RIT's RITSEC CTF 2021 competition.
 All three challenges were in the `REV/BIN` category and featured some clever reverse engineering or binary exploitation.
-I completed the challenges with OffSec classmate Evan, and certainly could not have progressed through some mental blocks without his ingenuity.

 ## Table of Contents
 * snek - 100 pts